Dana Rohrabacher: 2011 visit to Iraq

-During a trip to Iraq in June 2011, he said that Iraq should pay back the US for all the money it had spent since the invasion, when it becomes a wealthy country.
-Rohrabacher also commented he would be holding a hearing with the Sub-Committee on Oversight and Investigations into whether Iraq committed "crimes against humanity" during an attack on Camp Ashraf in April 2011.
+During a trip to Iraq in June 2011, Rohrabacher said that when Iraq becomes a wealthy nation, it should pay back the US for all the money it had spent since the Iraq invasion.
+Rohrabacher also commented that he would be holding a hearing with the Sub-Committee on Oversight and Investigations into whether Iraq committed "crimes against humanity" during an attack on Camp Ashraf in April 2011.
 The incident left 34 residents killed and over 300 wounded.
 The delegation was denied access to the camp by Iraqi government, citing their sovereignty.
 Rohrabacher's delegation was subsequently asked to leave the country.